Expensify/App/assets/README.md

 To add or remove a font used in the native app:

 1. Add or remove the desired font files inside `assets/fonts/native/` folder.
-2. Run `npm install -g @react-native-community/cli-link-assets` to install the link assets tool.
-3. Run `npm run @react-native-community/cli-link-assets` to link the assets with the native files.
+2. Run `npx @react-native-community/cli-link-assets` to link the assets with the native files.
    * On Android, native files like `MainApplication.kt` and font files will be synced with the updated fonts.
    * On iOS, native files like `project.pbxproj` and `Info.plist` will be synced with the updated fonts.
-4. If you are adding a new font family into the project:
+3. If you are adding a new font family into the project:
    1. Add all the new font family variants to the [FontFamilyKey type](https://github.com/Expensify/App/blob/main/src/styles/utils/FontUtils/fontFamily/types.ts).
       ```ts
       type FontFamilyKey =